-Friendship Grove Every year visitors from Australia and around the world are welcomed to the region by the Bundaberg Friendship Force Club to discover culture, history and local industries.
-A tree dedication is held in honour of these visitors with a tree planted alonaside a commemorative plaque to remember the visit Wander through the grove and discover the many countries who have shared in the flavour of our region.
-Look for the Isis tamarind (Alectryon ramiflorus) which is native to the Bundaberg Region and one of the rarest trees in the world.
+Friendship Grove Every year visitors from Australia and around the world are welcomed to the region by the Bundaberg Friendship Force Club to discover culture, history, and local industries.
+A tree dedication is held in honour of these visitors with a tree planted alongside a commemorative plaque to remember the visit.
+Wander through the grove and discover the many countries who have shared in the flavour of our region Look for the Isis tamarind (Alectryon ramiflorus) which is native to the Bundaberg Region and one of the rarest trees in the world.

 Sclerophyll Woodland Experience the typical Australian bush in the dry Sclerophyll Woodland (open forest) area.
-Sclerophyll comes from the Greek word 'skleros' for hard and 'phyllon' for leaf, symbolic of the many plant species with thick leathery leaves and waxy coatinas within this area.
-These features help the plants to conserve water and provides areater resistance to drought conditions and wildfire.
+Sclerophyll comes from the Greek word 'skleros' for hard and 'phyllon' for leaf, symbolic of the many plant species with thick leathery leaves and waxy coatings within this area.
+These features help the plants to conserve water and provides greater resistance to drought conditions and wildfire.
 This vegetation community comprises mainly of tall trees such as eucalypts growing close together with acacias.
 The hollows found in the older eucalyptus trees provide shelter, roosting and breeding sites for many animals including possums, bats, lizards, snakes and birds.

-Australian Rainforest Enter this cool shady area and be surrounded by tropical and sub-tropical Australian rainforest species.
-These plants have evolved in isolation for over 50 million years and thrive in the humid, wet environment provided by verhead sprinklers.
+Australian Rainforest Enter this cool shady area and be surrounded by species.
+These plants have evolved in isolation fo over 50 million years and thrive in the humid, we environment provided by overhead sprinklers.
 Look for the native Australian ginger (Alpinia caerulea), a long stemmed understorey plant with dark green leaves.
-Visit in summer to enjoy the white flowers and stunning clusters of bright blue for it. of bright blue fruit.
-These edible fruits are tart while the roots and stems taste like ginger.
-Only ever eat native fruits if you are positive that they are safe to consume stroll across the timber bridge and seek ou the remarkable fan palm (Licuala ramsay, Found only in Queensland, the fan palm has spectacular light green segmented leaves.
-These form in clusters of around 10 to 12 leaves that rest on top of each other.
-Growing full potential.
+Visit in summer to enjoy the white flowers and stunning clusters of bright blue fruit.
+These edible fruits are tart while the roots an stems taste like ginger.
+Only ever eat native fruits if you are positive that they are safe to consume.
+Search for water birds in the lake as you stroll across the timber bridge and seek out the remarkable fan palm (Licuala ramsayi).
+Found only in Queensland, the fan palm has spectacular light green segmented leaves.
+These form in clusters of around 10 to 12 leaves that rest on top of each

+Japanese Garden he Japanese Gardens were built in celebration of he Sister City relationship with the City of Settsu Osaka, Japan's second biggest city.
+The elegant anc distinctive design of this garden promotes peaceful contemplation through the combination of rock, water, plants and traditional ornaments.
+The garden embodies Japanese landscaping design with formal flowing hedges, tiered ponds and steps, a friendship pavilion, torii gate and stone stunning shows of pinks and purples alongside Japanese cycads (Cycas revoluta).
+Look for the liquid amber (Liquidambar styraciflua) with its star shaped leaves that turn spectacular shades of orange and red during autumn, providin a Japanese maple feel in a sub-tropical climate.

 Palms are native to almost every tropical region on the planet and can grow in the form of trees, shrubs and even woody vines.
 View spectacular specimens of bismarck palms (Bismarckia nobilis) from Western and Northern Madagascar.
 Look for their gigantic silvery grey leaf fronds arranged in a crown at the top of the plant.
 Each frond can grow to three metres across and has hard stiff blades that are split on the outer edges.
-Palm Grove Dwarf date palms (Phoenix roebelenii) are native to South East Asia and you can find several of these in the Grove.
+Dwarf date palms (Phoenix roebelenii) are native to South East Asia and you can find several of these in the Grove.
 These palms are slow growing and reach a height of around three metres.
 Named for its black fruits in the shape of dates, it has fine feathery palms and distinct bumpy scars from old fronds.
-Japanese Garden The Japanese Gardens were built in celebration of the Sister City relationship with the City of Settsu in Japan.
-Settsu forms part of the extensive prefectur of Osaka, Japan's second biggest city.
-The elegant and distinctive design of this garde promotes peaceful contemplation through the combination of rock, water, plants and traditional ornaments. design with formal flowing hedges, tiered ponds and steps, a friendship pavilion, torii gate and stone carved lantern.
-Azaleas line the pathways with stunning shows of pinks and purples alongside Japanese cycads (Cycas revoluta).
-Look for the liquid amber (Liquidambar styraciflua) with its star shaped leaves that turn spectacular shades of orange and red during autumn, providing a Japanese maple feel in a sub-tropical climate.